-Company Registered office Activity Auditor Type of entity Direct Total Share capital Operating profit/(loss) Profit/(loss) Dividends Other equity Total net equity Inmobiliaria Juan Bravo 3, S.L.
-María de Molina 39, Madrid Property development Deloitte Associate 50 50 1,483 2,004 558 123 2,164
+Company Registered office Activity Auditor Type of entity Direct Total Share capital Operating profit/(loss) Profit/(los Dividends Other equity Total net equity Net book value of investment Inmobiliaria Juan Bravo 3, S.L.
+María de Molina, 39, Madrid Property development Deloitte Associate 50 50 1,483 2,004 558 123 2,164 1,082

-1 Situation of the Group
+1 Position of the Company

-1.1 Organisational structure and operations
+1.1 Organisational structure and functional operation

-The Group is a group of companies that was created in 2014 with an externalised management structure.
-It has designated Grupo Lar Inversiones Inmobiliarias, S.A. as exclusive manager, a company that has fifty years of experience in the property market and a long history of generating value through various property cycles in the last decades, and that has alliances with some of the most internationally renowned investors.
+The company is created in 20144 with an externalised management structure.
+It has designated Grupo Lar Inversiones Inmobiliarias, S.A. as exclusive manager, a company that has more than forty years of experience in the property market and a long history of generating value through various property cycles in the last decades, and that has alliances with some of the most internationally renowned investors.

-Strategic management, allocation of resources, risk management and corporate control, as well as accounting and financial reports are among the main responsibilities of the Group's Board of Directors.
+Strategic management, allocation of resources, risk management and corporate control, as well as accounting and financial reports are among the main responsibilities of the Company's Board of Directors.